algore7/COSC412Proj/README.md

 ## Project Dev Guide

 ### Recommended Workflow
-A new branch is recommended for developing new features, adding fixes and refactoring code to keep the master branch clean.
+Each user should develop on his or her own branch to keep the master branch clean.
 A pull request can be created to merge into the master branch.
 Before the pull request, merge new changes from master branch and resolve conflicts.